mouchar/gooddata-cn-tools/gdcn-ce-behind-proxy/README.md

-# GoodData CN CE with dashboar plugins on external service
+# GoodData CN CE with dashboard plugins on external service

 This demo shows how to use GoodData CN CE container with Dashboard plugins hosted on remote web server.
 Due to security restrictions imposed by modern browsers (CORS, CSP), it may be